kyma-project/btp-manager/docs/operations.md

 for performed operations.
 The provisioning is successful when all module resources exist in the cluster.
 This is the condition which allows the reconciler to set the CR in `Ready` state.

-The provisioning process is carried out as presented in the following diagram:
+You can see the provisioning process in the following diagram:

 ![Provisioning diagram](./assets/provisioning.svg)